civol/HDLRuby/README.md

 In the code above, there are two generic parameters, `typ`, which indicates the data type of the circuit, and `coefs`, which is assumed to be an array of coefficients.
 Since the number of inputs depends on the number of provided coefficients, it is declared as an array of `width` bit signed whose size is equal to the number of coefficients.

 The description of the sum of products may be more difficult to understand for people not familiar with the Ruby language.
-The `each_with_index` method iterates over the coefficients adding their index as iteration variable, the resulting operation (i.e., the iteration loop) is then modified by the `reduce` method that accumulates the code passed as arguments.
+The `each_with_index` method iterates over the coefficients adding their index as an iteration variable, the resulting operation (i.e., the iteration loop) is then modified by the `reduce` method that accumulates the code passed as arguments.
 This code, starting by `|sum,coef,i|` simply performs the addition of the current accumulation result (`sum`) with the product of the current coefficient (`coef`) and input (`ins[i]`, where `i` is the index) in the iteration.
 The argument `_b0` initializes the sum to `0`.

 While slightly longer than the previous description, this description allows declaring a circuit implementing a sum of products with any bit width and any number of coefficients.
 For instance, the following code describes a signed 32-bit sum of products with  16 coefficients (just random numbers here).